Supermagnum/piezo-balanced/README.md

 This circuit board solves that, and amplifies the signal around 15~30 dB.
 How many dB it amplifies is dependent on the impedance on the recording equipment.
-I am getting 20 dB with 10K ohm impedance of the recorder.
+I am getting 20 dB with 10K ohm impedance of the recorder ( simulated ).

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.